tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Harshi7016/index.md

 ## why are you taking this challenge?

-Honestly, I really liked the challenge and this will definitely motivate me to explore different flavours of JS .
+Honestly, I really liked the challenge and this will definitely motivate me to explore different frameworks,libraries of JS.

 I would really want to be part of Open Source community.

 I believe working on typescript for 1.5 years has built enough confidence in me to create a project in Angular Framework from Scratch.
 I would like to build my portfolio in a way to attract companies to look into my portfolio and thus leading to Switching for better opportunities.

+#Update 06/29/2020
+In a month, I have gained a lot of knowledge by being a part of community and the opportunity I have got to meet talented front end devs and their ideas were mesmerizing.
+I even got the opportunity to help few college grads with the gyan that I have got on placements and in my journey.

+Whether this helps me in job opportunities here or not, but I have indeed got confidence boost to prepare JS in depth and has given me clarity to feel confident enough to give Front End Developer Interview in much more confidently.
+I do have a great path ahead and joining this challenge, It has eased my complex path ahead with lot of tips, ideas, reviews etc.,

+Keep continuing Tanay ##Team Tanay Zindabad

 ## something interesting about you?